 Twenty-four schools took part in focus groups this summer (seventeen of these had taken part in the study in all three years) and an additional 15 schools participated in telephone interviews.

 All of this gives us a large sample of detailed qualitative data that we will analyse alongside our survey data to understand changes that have taken place over the past three years.

 Another aspect of the research is what happens when students get to university.

-Two further surveys for higher education are now live (with a prize draw for students who complete the survey)
+Two further surveys for higher education are now closed.

 This year’s new undergraduates will be the first to have completed the practical endorsement as part of their A level assessment.
 Our research will look at how they and their tutors perceive their practical work skills, confidence and preparedness for practical work, compared with previous years.